 “unsophisticated and blunt axe response”.

 - For many years there have been rumours that the Mailing Preference Service will become an American-style opt in / opt out service.
-The idea is that you tell junk mailers what advertising mail you do and don't want to receive.
-It seems that may just be a rumour, though.
+The idea is that you would indicate what advertising mail you do and don't want to receive.
+It seems that may have been just be a rumour, though.

 - It's difficult to say exactly how many people are registered with the Mailing Preference Service.
 As at March 2012 the Mailing Preference Service database contained just over 5,4 million records, but this no indication of the number of people registered.
-This is mainly because one person may be on the database files several times; not only under different names ('Mr Junk Buster', 'Mr J Buster' etc.) but also under different addresses (say, your previous and current address).
+This is mainly because one person may be on the database files several times; not only under different names ('Mr Joe Bloggs', 'Mr Joseph Bloggs' etc.) but also under different addresses (say, your previous and current address).
 Add to that the fact that a lot of death people are registered and it's clear that the database contains quite a few 'junk entries'.

 - As mentioned above, it's not a legal requirement for junk mailers to check if you have registered with the Mailing Preference Service.
 Under the Direct Marketing Association's Code of Practice members of the association do have to use the suppression file but there's no such requirement for non-members.
 Interestingly, the same is not the case with the TPS, Corporate TPS and FPS; these three opt-outs come under the Privacy and Electronic Communications Regulations 2003 and are enforced by the Information Commissioner's Office.